 If a court rules that the 3-part test cannot be applied, then the determination of employee or independent contractor status will be governed by the test adopted in S. G. Borello & Sons, Inc. v.
 Department of Industrial Relations (1989) 48 Cal.3d 341 (Borello).

-The bill would exempt specified occupations from the application of Dynamex as codified in the codes, and would instead provide that these occupations are governed by Borello.
+The bill exempts specified occupations from the application of Dynamex as codified in the codes, and instead provides that these occupations are governed by Borello.